A young child reaches one hand into a shoe box with a hand hole while a grown-up sits nearby and a few familiar objects wait beside the box.

 Step 02

-Inside the box, tape or glue a few dry texture pieces onto the floor of the box so your child will feel them while reaching around.
+Tape or glue a few dry texture pieces to the inside floor of the box.

 Step 03